Get A Free, No-Risk Consultation Today

 Penalties for Shoplifting in Nashville

-Penalties for shoplifting in Nashville depend on the value of the property being stolen.
+Penalties for shoplifting in Nashville depend on the property’s value.
 For property valued at less than $1,000, a shoplifting offense is considered a Class A misdemeanor.
 If convicted of a Class A misdemeanor, you can spend up to eleven months in jail and pay up to $2,500 in fines.

 Shoplifting penalties for property valued between $1,000 and $2,500 will result in a Class E felony.
 If convicted of a Class E felony, you can spend between one and six years in prison and pay up to $3,000 in fines.

-If the property in the shoplifting offense was valued between $2,500 and $10,000, the charge will be a Class D felony.
+If the property in the shoplifting offense were valued between $2,500 and $10,000, the charge would be a Class D felony.
 If convicted of a Class D felony, you can spend between two and twelve years in prison and pay up to $5,000 in fines.

 As the property value increases, the felony charges increase as well.

 Your shoplifting lawyer can do what’s possible to convince the judge and the jury to lessen the severity of your charges.
 They can also investigate your incident and see if they can find flaws in the merchant’s policies or the police arrest procedure.
-If there’s any way to put reasonable doubt in the minds of the jury, a shoplifting lawyer can be key in making this happen.
+If there’s any way to put reasonable doubt in the jury’s minds, a shoplifting lawyer can be key in making this happen.

 Consult a Nashville Shoplifting Attorney